arvinpoddar/ja3sentry/verifier-lambda/README.md

 # Deploying to AWS Lambda
 Follow these steps to deploy the Verifier to AWS Lambda
 1. Create a new Lambda function from the console
-2. Compress everything in this directory (except the `populate` subdirectory) into a ZIP archive
+2. Compress everything in this directory (except the `populate` subdirectory and `create_db.sql` script, these aren't needed) into a ZIP archive
 3. Upload the ZIP to our Lambda.
 4. Configure the Lambda handler (under **Code > Runtime Settings**) to be `lambda.handler` instead of the default `index.handler`
 5. Set the same environment variables as above under the **Configuration > Environment variables** section